-Since 1994, Martin Schulz is a Member of the European Parliament and has served in a number of committees, first serving on the sub-committee on Human Rights and then on the Committee on Civil Liberties and Home Affairs.
+Since 1994, Martin Schulz is a Member of the European Parliament and has served in a number of committees, first on the sub-committee on Human Rights and then on the Committee on Civil Liberties and Home Affairs.
 He led the SPD MEPs from 2000 and was subsequently elected Vice-Chair of the Socialist MEPs.

 In 2004 he was elected group leader of the second largest group in the European Parliament.
 As leader of the Socialists and Democrats in the European Parliament, Martin Schulz campaigned for social justice, promoting jobs and growth, reforming financial markets, fighting climate change, championing equality and creating a stronger and more democratic Europe.

 Martin Schulz was elected President of the European Parliament on 17 January 2012 for a mandate of two and half years with 387 votes.
 On 1 July 2014 he was re-elected President with 409 votes, becoming the first President in the history of the European Parliament to be re-elected for a second term.

 - Apprentice bookseller (1975-1977).